 Liege Airport, Building B50, 4460 Grâce-Hollogne, Belgium

 Consequently, iMagX was launched as part of a public-private partnership, which ended in September 2015.
-So, 25 years after its creation, IBA has returned to its home university with some pioneering challenges that have enabled the UCL teams and IBA to achieve a world premiere: the first proton therapy guided by volumetric imaging in the treatment room at the University of Pennsylvania in Philadelphia.
+So, 25 years after its creation, IBA has returned to its home university with some pioneering challenges that have enabled the UCLouvain teams and IBA to achieve a world premiere: the first proton therapy guided by volumetric imaging in the treatment room at the University of Pennsylvania in Philadelphia.